teachingaway/teachingaway.github.io/pages/intellectual-property-services.md

 [Paul Graham, "Are Software Patents Evil?"](http://www.paulgraham.com/softwarepatents.html)

-**Costs?** Estimate $10,000 for a US patent, including all Patent Office fees.
-However, patent costs vary widely, depending on the technology and strategy.

 ## Trademarks:  <em>Brand Protection</em>

 From identity development, to trademark registration and enforcement, we work side-by-side with clients to maximize brand value.
 We understand the fluid nature of branding for the internet, and we help direct direct clients toward unique and easily defensible identities.

+We discuss [basic trademark law here](/trademark-basics/), and describe our [trademark services here](/trademark-services/).

 ## Copyright:  <em>Defending Creative Works</em>